 For more free things to do in DC in December, check out our free section below.

-The National Cathedral is a beautiful place to visit during any trip to DC, but is offering something extra special this December.
+The National Cathedral is a beautiful place to visit during any trip to DC.
+It offers something special in December, however.

 The Wharf neighborhood in Washington, DC has recently been renovated and has some amazing things to see and is constantly hosting great events throughout the year.

-One of these is the completely free District’s Holiday Boat Parade taking place from 6-9pm.
+One of these is the completely free District Holiday Boat Parade taking place on December 2nd.

-Along with great food spots and a gorgeous view of the water, the Wharf has a lot of history to uncover, which we do on our brand new Wharf walking tour.
+Along with great food spots and a gorgeous view of the water, the Wharf has a lot of history to uncover, which we do on our Wharf walking tour.

 7. Wreath Across America at Arlington National Cemetery